 A: The CDC recommends that anyone exposed to COVID-19 self quarantine for 14 days.
 Employers can require an employee who has been exposed to the virus stay home for 14 days.

 Q: Do I have to pay sick leave for employees who are affected by COVID-19 and do not have sick leave to use?

-A: As of March 19, 2019 the Families First Coronavirus Response Act (FFCRA) expands existing Family Medical Leave Act (FMLA) by guaranteeing individuals employed in the public sector two weeks of paid sick leave through their employer to care for themselves due to the effects of COVID-19.
+A: Effective April 1, 2020 the Families First Coronavirus Response Act (FFCRA) expands existing Family Medical Leave Act (FMLA) by guaranteeing individuals employed in the public sector two weeks of paid sick leave through their employer to care for themselves due to the effects of COVID-19.
 The amount of hours of paid sick time to which an employee is entitled shall be as follows: (1) For full-time employees, 80 hours; (2) For part-time employees, a number of hours equal to the number of hours that such employee works, on average, over a 2-week period.
 Employers are permitted to make exceptions for emergency responders and health care providers.
-To find out how these provisions directly apply to your municipality see the full text of FFCRA here.
+To find out how these provisions directly apply to your municipality see the full text of FFCRA here and additional resources above.

 The non-partisan Wisconsin Legislative Council released an Issue Brief Paid Sick Leave and Emergency Family and Medical Leave Related to COVID-19.
 (PDF) March 27, 2020

 A: According to an updated guideline from the EEOC, “Generally, measuring an employee’s body temperature is a medical examination.
 Because the CDC and state/local health authorities have acknowledged community spread of COVID-19 and issued attendant precautions, employers may measure employees’ body temperature.
 However, employers should be aware that some people with COVID-19 do not have a fever.”
 Employers should maintain as much confidentiality as possible with personal health information.
 March 18, 2020

 Q: Can I require employees have day care while working at home?